wemake-services/wemake-vue-template/template/docs/template/vue.md

 ### Fallback to good-old simple components

 However, you can fallback to `export default {}` at any time you want.
-This way you won't have almost none type support, but you will have linting from `eslint-plugin-vue` which is a good thing.
+This way you won't have almost none type support, but you will have full linting support from `eslint-plugin-vue` which is a good thing.

-Sadly, this particular plugin does not work for the `js` part of the class-based components.
-However, `html` is always linted.
+It would be also easier for newcomers.
+You can even mix styles for different components.
+So, the choice is yours.

 ## vuex